byronigoe/capacitor-codepush/README.md

 In order to ensure that your end users always have a functioning version of your app, the CodePush plugin maintains a copy of the previous update, so that in the event that you accidentally push an update which includes a crash, it can automatically roll back.
 This way, you can rest assured that your newfound release agility won't result in users becoming blocked before you have a chance to roll back on the server.
 It's a win-win-win!

-*Note: Any product changes which touch native code (e.g. upgrading Cordova versions, adding a new plugin) cannot be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*
+*Note: Any product changes which touch native code (e.g. upgrading Capacitor versions, adding a new plugin) cannot be distributed via CodePush, and therefore, must be updated via the appropriate store(s).*

 ## Supported Capacitor Platforms